-(1) The expansion of the Universe has been explained in this paper by conducting a detailed study based upon the molecular expansion model that considers the large-scale structures as gas molecules undergoing free expansion into the vacuum.
-The model shows that the linear velocity-distance relation or the Hubble diagram is a natural feature of gas molecules undergoing free expansion.
-The recessional behaviour of large-scale structures is found to be consistent with the recessional behaviour of gas molecules.
-Also, the free expansion of gas molecules is found to be homogeneous, isotropic and in agreement with the Copernican principle.
+(2) The expansion of the Universe has been explained in this paper by conducting a detailed study based upon the molecular expansion model that considers the large-scale structures as gas molecules undergoing free expansion into the vacuum.
+The molecular expansion model shows that the linear velocity-distance relation or the Hubble diagram is a natural feature of gas molecules undergoing free expansion into the vacuum at the same time.